zgjiangtoby/ye-jiang.github.io/README.md

 ## Welcome to Ye Jiang's homepage.

-I am a Ph.D student supervised by Dr.Diana Maynard(http://staffwww.dcs.shef.ac.uk/people/D.Maynard/) in the Department of Computer Science at the University of Sheffield(https://www.sheffield.ac.uk/).
+I am a Ph.D student supervised by [Dr.Diana Maynard](http://staffwww.dcs.shef.ac.uk/people/D.Maynard/) in the Department of Computer Science at the [University of Sheffield](https://www.sheffield.ac.uk/).

 ### Markdown